colonyos/documentation/docs/_sources/tutorial0.rst.txt

 Load balancing
 --------------
-Make it possible to start multiple executors by setting the ``executor_name`` to a random number or making it possible to specify an executor name as an argument to the ``helloworld_executor.py`` script.
+Make it possible to start multiple executors by setting the ``executorname`` to a random number or making it possible to specify an executor name as an argument to the ``helloworld_executor.py`` script.
 Sumbit several function specifications and notice how the they become load balanced between the executors.